eleriaqueen/pso-simple-section-id-calculator/README.md

-# pso-simple-section-id-calculator
+# Simple Section ID Calculator
-A simple PSO Section ID calculator
+Can calculate a Section ID for DC/PC/GC/XB and BB